An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Parametric finite element approximation

 \section{Parametric finite element approximation}

 In this section, we present an energy-stable PFEM (ES-PFEM) as the full discretization of the weak formulation \eqref{eqn:isoweakform} by using continuous piecewise linear elements in space and the (semi-implicit) backward Euler method in time.
-We show the well-posedness and the unconditional energy stability of the full discretization.
+We show the well-posedness and the unconditional energy stability of the resulting method.